Shearwater1978/ibkr/README.md

   - Hide Details for Positions, Trades and Client Fees Sections? - Yes
   - Replace Account ID with Account Alias? - No
   - Display Mailing Address in Account Information Section? - No
+8. In section "Delivery Configuration" set switches in the positions:
+  - Format: CSV
+  - Period: Daily
+  - Language: English